Bed and Mattress Blog - Purelybeds - Love Sleep - Local Business

 Unfortunately some people find that they get too hot sleeping on Memory Foam - particularly post-menopausal women who experience hot flushes, women during menstruation and everybody in hot summer months.
 The reason for this is that Memory Foam is not breathable, unlike Memory Fibre.

-Before the arrival of Memory Fibre, the only way to deal with this was either to buy another type of mattress altogether, such as a pocket sprung or open coil mattress, that is breathable, or to buy a two-sided mattress (one side memory foam, the other side breathable pocket spring or open coil) and to turn it over when overheating is a problem.
+Before the arrival of Memory Fibre, the only way to deal with this was either to buy another type of mattress altogether, such as a pocket spring or open coil mattress, that is breathable, or to buy a two-sided mattress (one side memory foam, the other side breathable pocket spring or open coil) and to turn it over when overheating is a problem.

 Memory Fibre, as its name suggests, is made up of fibres that allow air to circulate freely through and past them, meaning sleepers do not overheat in bed.
 In every other way, however, Memory Fibre behaves in the same way as Memory Foam – providing excellent support and comfort.